 When is the Best Time to Drive From Vancouver to Whistler?

 From April to June, spring is arguably the best time to drive from Vancouver to Whistler.
-The world-class ski resort sees fewer visitors and offers snow-covered slopes with warm sunshine in the day.
+The world-class ski resort sees fewer visitors and offers snow-covered slopes with warm sunshine during the day.
 While you won’t be guaranteed a chance to ski the slopes, which close at the end of March, you can enjoy pleasant cycling, hiking, and rafting conditions.

 Traveling to Whistler in summer is the perfect time to explore on foot or with two wheels.
 Despite the sunshine and warmer weather, you can still experience views of snow-capped mountains and icy glaciers.
 The warmer temperatures between July and September make hiking and picnics suitable while nearby waterfalls flow.